Chinese Tea Eggs

 Frequently Asked Questions

-How long can I store the tea eggs in the refrigerator?
+How long can tea eggs be stored?

-Can I reuse the tea mixture for multiple batches of tea eggs?
+Can I reuse the tea mixture?

 How many calories per serving?